Deals Counterparts

 Deal Analysis

-• CSSP to process 5 million barrels of seawater daily.
+• CSSP will deliver 5 million barrels per day of treated seawater for oilfield injection.

 Timeline